OlenaT2021/markdown_text_exercise/hometask exercise.md

 1. Open any internet browser (i.e. Internet Explorer, Firefox, etc.).
 2. Type in http://unfccc.int/7627 on the browser’s address bar.
 3. Press **Enter key**.
 The non-Annex I Greenhouse Gas Inventories web page appears.
-4. Select NAIIS Web Application image on the right hand side of the screen (figure 1, pointer 1).
+4. Select NAIIS Web Application image on the right hand side of the screen (figure 1).
 The log-in page displays (figure 2).
 5. Enter the username and password and then select **Sign in**.

 ![Figure 1](./images/figure1.jpg)